-References to the "Group" are to the Company and its directly or indirectly owned subsidiaries.
+References to the "Group" are to the Company and its direct and indirect subsidiaries.

 References to "HK" or "Hong Kong" are to Hong Kong Special Administrative Region.

 References to "IFRS" are to International Financial Reporting Standards as issued by the International Accounting Standards Board.